 Of particular importance was his visit to the Galapagos Islands off the coast of Ecuador.
 Here he saw many strange animals (the islands are quite isolated) that made him start to think about natural selection.

-He returned home and spent his time studying many things from earthworms to barnacles where he developed his ideas on natural selection and evolution.
+He returned home and spent his time studying many things from earthworms to barnacles.
 He was worried about publishing his book on evolution because of the controversy it would cause; however, he found out that a friend was coming up with a similar theory, so The Origin of Species was published.
 The book did prove controversial but also very popular at the same time.